jac459/yamaha-musiccast/README.md

 #### Media Browser
 The Directory "Media Browser" allows to browse and select Music that is directly available to the AVR or MusicCast Device.
 For Example: Qobuz, Tidal, Servers (NAS/ DLNA), USB-Sticks, Net Radio, etc.\
-The basic Structure of the Browser resambles the Media Browser that is known from the Yamaha User Interface (Webcontrol/ On Screen Bowser).
+The basic Structure of the Browser resembles the Media Browser that is known from the Yamaha User Interface (Webcontrol/ On Screen Bowser).
 The Browser will load 8 Items of the  selected Level.
 A Banner on Top of the List shows information about the current Level Name and the current Page as well as the available Pages on that Level.\
 The Buttons "Page Up" and "Page Down" will load the next 8 Items of the Level.
-By selecting a folder the folder will be opend.
-By pressing the Button "Back" the privious Level will be displayed (Note: the physical Back Button on the Remote is not supported in this Browser).
+By selecting a Folder the Folder will be opened.
+By pressing the Button "Back" the previous Level will be displayed (Note: the physical Back Button on the Remote is not supported in this Browser).
 By selecting a (selectable) File the Playback will start.
 The current implementation only supports direct File Playback (No playback next/ No add to queue).

 #### Settings
 Change the Settings of this Driver.
 The Settings are stored (persisted) per Device.
 The following Options are available: